> TheAuditor

 Deterministic Code Context & Advanced Polyglot SAST for AI Agents.

 A database-first platform that indexes your entire codebase into queryable, deterministic facts, giving AI agents ground truth instead of guesswork.
-The same deep analysis that powers aud query, aud explain, and aud impact also drives 26 rule categories of advanced security analysis across 13 languages.
+The same deep analysis that powers aud query, aud explain, and aud impact also drives broad polyglot security analysis from the same indexed truth.

 aud taint --severity critical